wsameer/tt-templates/README.md

 ## Installation & Usage

+This is not your typical setup, so please follow the instructions carefully to get started.

 ### 1. Clone the repository

 To begin, clone the tiptap-templates repository from GitHub, using the following command: